-- If an increase (or decrease) of values of one variable is associated with an increase (or decrease) in the corresponding values of the other variable, they are said to be correlated and the correlation between these two variables is said to be positive or direct. - Eg: People who do more revision get higher exam results.
+- If an increase (or decrease) of values of one variable is associated with an increase (or decrease) in the corresponding vales of the other variable, they are said to be correlated. - The correlation between these two variable is said to be positive or direct. - Eg: People who do more revision get higher exam results.